- Location: Indiana

 Indiana does have rules in place to help you with new car problems, though.
 It's referred to as the state's Lemon Law, or officially as the Motor Vehicle Protection Act.

 If your car or light truck (bought or leased) fits all of the following requirements, you may qualify for protection:

 - Received it within the past 18 months

 - Has fewer than 18,000 miles on it

 - Did not obtain primarily to just re-sell or sublease it

 Please note that motorcycles, motor homes, conversion vans, mopeds, snowmobiles, and off-road vehicles do not qualify for protection under this law.

 If your vehicle does not fit these parameters, you may still have some protection, just not under Indiana's Lemon Law.
-If you received a warranty from the dealer when you bought it, you might have some coverage under the Federal Magnuson Moss Warranty Act, U.S. Code Title 15, Chapter 50, Sections 2301 to 2312.
+If you received a warranty from the dealer when you bought it, you might have some coverage under the Federal Magnuson Moss Warranty Act.

 If your vehicle fits the above criteria and you're having a problem with it, you will need to report the trouble to an authorized dealer, and take it in for repair.
 Make sure to do so within the first 18 months or 18,000 miles of purchase.

 Next, be patient.
-As frustrating as it may be to have a car that's not working properly, the Lemon Law requires that you give the dealer at least four attempts to fix the problem.
-Or, you must give the dealer at least 30 business days within a year to repair the problem.
+As frustrating as it may be to have a car that's not working properly, the Lemon Law requires that you give the dealer at least 4 attempts to fix the problem.
+Or, you must give the dealer at least 30 business days to repair the problem.